zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 This is not particularly cheap in abstract but, when done in task shader, the work is shared between all triangles in a cluster and as such has a fairly negligible cost.

-Computing the masks is fairly simple: we need to test each triangle against each region of space and see if the region is entirely within negative half-space of the triangle plane (in which case no point in the region can see the front side of the triangle), or not.
+Computing the masks is fairly simple: we need to test each triangle against each region of space and see if the region is entirely within the negative half-space of the triangle plane (in which case no point in the region can see the front side of the triangle), or not.
 This task is made slightly harder by the fact that the region is infinite, but it has a simple algebraic formulation.
 For example, for a 6-side frustum, the region corresponding to "+X" side is defined by four rays, where t is the point along the ray:

 $ P(t) = (t, \pm t, \pm t) $

 Since the camera position is unlikely to be inside the cluster, we can assume `t >= meshlet radius` (and check that this actually holds during runtime classification so that the tests are conservative).
-Then, we simply need to solve the negative half-space test for each ray, assuming triangle plane equation is $ Ax + By + Cz + D = 0 $:
+Then, we simply need to solve the negative half-space test for each ray, assuming the triangle plane equation is $ Ax + By + Cz + D = 0 $:

 $ \forall t \ge radius : At \pm Bt \pm Ct + D \le 0 $